GetStream/Stream-Example-Vue-Cli/README.md

 > A sample app built with the Vue CLI.

+This is very basic example intended to accompany the [JavaScript Frontend Framework CLI Showdown](https://getstream.io/blog/javascript-framework-cli-showdown/) post on the Stream blog.
+If you would like to contribute a Vue.js example that demonstrates additional features, feel free to [contact us](https://getstream.io/contact/).

 The project is pre-configured with a shared [Stream](https://getstream.io) account for testing purposes.
 You can learn more about Stream feeds, sign up for an account, and obtain your own App Id and Key at https://getstream.io/get_started.

 ## Project setup